EDUCBA Logo

 • “CREATE VIEW view_name” commands MySQL to create a view/virtual table in the name of view_name.

-• “AS SELECT column1, column2 FROM table” statement fetches column1 and column2 from the real table.
+• The “AS SELECT column1, column2 FROM table” statement fetches column1 and column2 from the actual table.
 Then it saves those fields in the virtual table.

 How to Create Views in MySQL?